xerolinux/XeroHub/content/posts/apdatifier-widget/index.md

 # Apdatifier: Your Plasma Desktop’s New Best Friend.

 Okay fellow Linux nerds let’s talk about something truly important: staying updated, I know I know, you’re thinking “Ugh updates?
 That’s what happens when I finally get my system configured just right, and then BAM!
 Something breaks.”
-But hear me out, what if staying updated was… dare say… enjoyable?
+But hear me out, what if staying updated was… dare I say… enjoyable?

-Enter **Apdatifier** the plasma widget that’s going to become either best friend, or useful acquaintance to our beloved **KDE** setup!
+Enter **Apdatifier** the plasma widget that’s going to become either best friend, or a useful acquaintance to our beloved **KDE** setup!

 {{< github repo="exequtic/apdatifier" >}}

 ### What in Tux Is This Thing?

-**Apdatefier** is essentially designed as personal update concierge minus annoying small-talk, it supports following systems
+**Apdatefier** is essentially designed as a personal update concierge minus the annoying small-talk, it supports the following systems :

 1\. **ArchLinux & AUR** : because lets admit most are running Arch LoL.<br>
 2\. **Plasma Widgets** : keeps those fresh n’ bug-free.<br>
 3\. **Flatpak** : containerized apps galore.

-But wait theres more ! apdatefier isn’t passive observer, it also offers :
+But wait theres more !
+Apdatefier isn’t a passive observer, it also offers :

 1\.
 Update Notifications.<br>
 2\.
 Package Management via bash script.<br>